Language: EN

 User-defined conversion

-C# allows defining custom conversions between types by overloading implicit and explicit conversion operators.
+C# allows the definition of custom conversions between types by overloading the implicit and explicit conversion operators.

 User-defined implicit conversion